A shilling a day

 and just three years after the Armistice

-in a quiet suburb of
+in a quiet suburb of London they say

 that Edith Mary Royds Clay